Arizona Motel Prices in 2026: What to Expect and When to Book

 affordable arizona motel rates

-Plan around an average of about $94 per night for an Arizona motel in 2026.
-That’s well below the state’s average hotel rate of roughly $292 per night.
+Expect to pay an average of $94 per night for an Arizona motel room in 2026.
+This rate offers substantial savings compared to standard hotels across the state, which average between $204 and $292 per night.

 When Are Arizona Motel Prices Cheapest (By Month/Season)?